 Types of Gear Shifters

-- Column Shifter – This type of shifter is mounted on the steering column and is usually operated by a lever or knob.
+- Steering Column Shifter: This type of Gear Shifter is found in many cars with automatic transmissions.
+The shifter is situated on the steering column and is typically operated with buttons or knobs.

 Using a Gear Shifter is relatively simple and consists of a few steps:

 - Press the clutch pedal to disengage the transmission.

 - Select the desired gear ratio using the shifter.